 - Vaccine development.

 Who is Invited to this Event?

 Register for the 3rd Annual reimagine Health Research Symposium on Thursday, January 21, 2021.
-Tickets are available to attend in-person or virtually.

 For questions about the symposium or to become symposium sponsor, please contact the Research Office.

 - Paul Boehmer, PhD – Committee Chair, University of Arizona College of Medicine – Phoenix.

 - Jennifer Botsford, MSPH – Program Director, Arizona Biomedical Research Centre.